Albert0i/prisma-planetscale/ORM.md

 - ["The end justifies the means"](https://dictionary.cambridge.org/dictionary/english/end-justifies-the-means).
 If your applications strongly couples with database, ORM may not suit you.

+- [crud](https://www.prisma.io/docs/concepts/components/prisma-client/crud) operations are handy especially in implementing [REST API](https://www.redhat.com/en/topics/api/what-is-a-rest-api).
+[Aggregation, grouping, and summarizing](https://www.prisma.io/docs/concepts/components/prisma-client/aggregation-grouping-summarizing) are awkward/clumsy/embarrassing.

+- All in all, SQL knowledge is essential, ORM is helpful in crud rather than analytic and statistic.
+This conclusion alwo apply to NonSQL database.
+SQL has unparalleled/unrivaled/unmatched power in data mining.

 ### V. Reference
 1. [Prisma Course: Zero To Hero](https://youtu.be/yW6HnMUAWNU)